 Life after breast cancer

 After such a diagnosis one can't help but wonder what life lessons are to result from this experience.
 Am I on the right path?
 I am doing what I was destined to do?
 I've always known photography was what I was ultimately meant to do.
 This career is my second chapter.
-(My first was working as one of the few women in technology for investment banks in NYC.)
+(My first was working as one of the few women in banking technology in NYC.)

 I have always enjoyed pouring through old photographs of people and places.
 Trying to piece together a story from whatever tidbits we have.
 We all don't think we have much significance in this world.
 But each and every one of us does.
 We all have a story - or two or three...
 They make up who we are and affect the generations that follow us.